 University support, augmented by grants, contracts, and gifts, gradually expanded to enable the Center to hire two part-time associates, Andrew Fleming and Steve Olson, who led in building courses in ethics in Business and Law, and in the initiation of a program on Ethics and Vocation in the College.
 Each year since 1992 the Center for Ethics has convened, led, and provided stipends for a two-week Faculty Ethics Seminar.
 Drawing participants from all sectors of the university, an average of fifteen faculty per year have participated, creating an ever-growing network of ethically competent and involved faculty leaders across the University.
 Some 180 faculty from across the University have been participants.

-In addition to serving the University, in 1992 the Center for Ethics initiated and has led in the development of the Health Care Ethics Consortium of Georgia.
-Housed in the Center, and led by the Center’s Associate Director, Kathleen Kinlaw, and Assistant Director, Karen Trotochaud, HCECG has grown to a statewide membership of over seventy healthcare systems, hospitals, hospice programs and nursing homes.
+In addition to serving the University, in 1992 the Center for Ethics initiated and has led in the development of the Health Care Ethics Consortium.
+Housed in the Center, and led by the Center’s Associate Director, Kathleen Kinlaw, HEC has grown to a statewide membership of over seventy healthcare systems, hospitals, hospice programs and nursing homes.
 Among the strongest of such organizations in the United States, HCECG conducts research and holds four conferences and workshops annually to support institutional ethics among its members.
 HCECG has engaged in sponsored research on Ethics Near the End of Life, relating both to aging patients and to neonates and children.
 Since its inception HCECG has sponsored some 35 conferences, state-wide meetings, workshops and lectures, with 75 to 125 participants annually.

 Early in 1995 the Center moved from the third floor of Candler Library to a suite of 2000 square feet in the then “Dental Building”—now the 1462 Clifton Road building.
 Upon his return from being Ambassador to Korea, the Center provided for five years an office to former Emory president Dr. James T. Laney, who was invited to be a Senior Fellow of the Center.